vmchale/jacinda/README.md

   * No loops
   * No conditionals

-The latter in particular I may add if necessary
+The latter in particular I may add if necessary/requested

 # Further Advantages

   * [Rust's regular expressions](https://docs.rs/regex/)
     - extensively documented with Unicode support
+  * Deduplicate builtin

 # PERFORMANCE